nguyenhaiha269/simpledoc/blog/2025-02-26-long-blog-post.md

 ---
 slug: long-blog-post
 title: blog1
+authors:
-authors: haiha
+  - haiha
-tags: [test, docusaurus]
+tags:
+  - docusaurus
 ---

 This is the summary of a very long blog post,